System Design Space

 Core machine learning algorithms

-Data preprocessing, dimensionality reduction, linear/logistic regression, decision trees, SVM, naive Bayes, k-means, kNN, random forest, and gradient boosting.
+Data preprocessing, dimensionality reduction, linear and logistic regression, decision trees, support vector machines, naive Bayes, k-means, kNN, random forest, and gradient boosting.

 3